-Czech Holders who are subject to Czech accounting standards for entrepreneurs or to Czech accounting standards for financial institutions and hold the Notes for the purposes of trading may be, under certain conditions, required to revalue the Notes to fair value for accounting purposes, whereby the unrealized gains or losses would be accounted for as revenues or expenses, respectively.
-Such revenues are generally taxable and the corresponding expenses are generally tax deductible for Czech tax purposes.
+Individuals and corporate entities that are subject to Czech accounting standards for entrepreneurs or to Czech accounting standards for financial institutions may be required to revaluate the Bonds to fair value for accounting purposes, whereby the revaluation may, under certain circumstances, be accounted for as revenue or cost.
+Such revenue (cost) is generally taxable (deductible) for tax purposes in the Czech Republic.